-Darren Criss Just Revealed That He’s Engaged To Girlfriend Mia Swier — See The Post
+Darren Criss Just Revealed That He’s Engaged To Girlfriend Mia Swier — See The Cute Post

 Actor Darren Criss, 30, revealed that he and his girlfriend Mia Swier, 32, just got engaged!
 “Mia and I have had seven and a half years of fun, wacky, wonderful, CRAZY adventures together.
 And I’m happy to announce that we’re kicking those adventures up a notch.
 We’re goin for it.
 To boldly go where neither of us have gone before.
 Engage,” he captioned the adorable photo himself and Mia happily posing together outside an Asian-style home.
 Too cute!
 Head here for loads more pic of Darren!

 As Darren shared, this exciting news comes after 7 years of dating!
 And clearly 2018 is his year because his new FX show The Assassination of Gianni Versace: American Crime Story just premiered on Wednesday, Jan.
 17, to much fanfare.
 In it, Darren plays Andrew Cunanan, the serial killer who shot the fashion mogul.
 A spooky role that he was made for!
-Cannot wait for this wedding!
+Before the show premiered, Darren chatted with HollywoodLife.com about tackling this grisly gig!

+While at the Television Critics Association, he corrected interviewers about the preconceptions that Andrew was “crazy.”
+“See that’s the trick right there, I don’t look at him as a crazy person.
+We do.
+But I can’t.
+It’s my job to not think of him that way.
+It makes it too simple.
+I guess with any character, anybody, you have to approach everything from common denominators.
+This is very eyeroll-y actor jabber, but you find the primary colors.”
+Clearly this is one talented — and engaged — performer!
+Pun intended!
 Congrats, you two!

 HollywoodLifers, share your congratulations in the comments section below!